dewitt4/Cloud-Custodain/docs/source/quickstart/index.rst

 .. code-block:: bash

-  $ custodian validate -c custodian.yml
+  $ custodian validate custodian.yml

 You can also check which resources are identified by the policy, without running any actions on the resources:

 .. code-block:: bash

-  $ custodian run --dryrun -c custodian.yml -s .
+  $ custodian run --dryrun -s . custodian.yml

 .. _explore-cc: